 Public Wi-Fi network

-Public Wi-Fi networks serve countless users, so of course they assign random IP addresses to everyone.
+Public Wi-Fi networks serve countless users, so of course they assign random IPs to everyone.
 These networks, however, should be your last resort option: Transferring sensitive data over them is a security risk due to their nature — public and free, that is.

 Frequently Asked Questions